Ninetalesgh/dndcampaign/vault/dm/session_notes/session_00.md

 - !!
 Tobben receives the keys and the bun roll?
 - Mufi keeps keychain "Handle with care!
 If lost, retur.."
 Burnt off leather.

-SWITCH SCENE

 ## Nyari Investigates the Pollution
 - **Florist Delia Leabrace.** Halfling -> Rosy cheeks and curly ginger hair decorated with a dandelion.
 Hazel eyes, barefoot.
-- [Alenna Harvestsong](./../arvandor/characters/living_npcs.md#alenna-harvestsong) -> Dark hair, warm brown skin tone. orange white robes dusted from gardening.
+- [Alenna Harvestsong](dm/npcs.md#alenna-harvestsong) -> Dark hair, warm brown skin tone. orange white robes dusted from gardening.
 - Nyari up on the high road with Alenna and Delia, she wants to show you what Delia has been dealing with.
 - The warmth of the road beneath your feet, heated by the sun.
 - Delia cutting into the ground, trying to reach something growing underground between flowers.